-Richard Cobbett takes a look at the wonderful world of gameshow conversions, starting with one of the best British programmes... and one of the most disappointing licensed games.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about bringing random obscure games back into the light.
+Here he takes a look at the wonderful world of gameshow conversions, starting with one of the best British programmes... and one of the most disappointing licensed games.

 Games based on gameshows are generally a bad idea, and for pretty obvious reasons.
 No fame, no tension, no prizes, no point.
 The Crystal Maze had the chance to be different.
 It was a gameshow about playing games.
 How could anyone screw that up?
 Well, let's have a little think, shall we?

-It was a great show, thanks to charismatic hosting from Richard O'Brien, excellent sets that actually conveyed the feel of the different worlds and made it feel like a real place, and... bluntly... the stupidity of many of the contestants.
-You might pretend it was the games , but it wasn't.
-It was the failure.
+It was a great show, thanks to charismatic hosting from Richard O'Brien, excellent sets that actually conveyed the feel of the different worlds and made it feel like a real place, and bluntly the stupidity of many of the contestants (opens in new tab).
+It wasn't the games we liked, it was the failures.

 a) Not enough games